 The AR-15 and similar assault-style weapons were designed for one purpose: killing people.
 These weapons fire bullets at extreme velocities, causing damage far more severe - and far more lethal - than a typical gunshot injury.

-These weapons have previously been banned from purchase, and it’s time they were banned again.
+The purchase of these weapons has been prohibited in the past, and it’s time they were prohibited again.
 We also need to go one step further and institute a buy-back program for these weapons and ensure that we reduce their availability as much as possible.

 There is simply no need for any civilian-owned firearm to have a high-capacity magazine or the ability to fire bullets automatically.
 These modifications make guns far more lethal and have no need in hunting or self-defense.